Skwai/promise-race/README.md

-# PromiseRace
+# promise-race

 An ES6 class to help with Promise races.
-This is useful when you want to ignore redundant promises that are overriden by a promise called afterwards
+This is useful when you want to ignore previous promises that are overriden by a more recently called promise

 ## Install
 ```